Kerensk1y/News_parser/README.md

 The **'web_pages.py'** file contains information about how parsing is done.
 In **'main.py'**, all the other algorithms necessary for the correct functioning are included.

-&emsp;Used Python modules required for installation: _requests, bs4, pyTelegramBotAPI_
+Used Python modules required for installation: _requests, bs4, pyTelegramBotAPI_
-&emsp;Used Built-in Python modules: _time, os, logging_
+Used Built-in Python modules: _time, os, logging_
 _the project is written in Python 3.10_